Learn How To Play I Can’t Stand The Rain

-‘I Can’t Stand The Rain’ is a single by Ann Peebles, the Queen of Memphis Soul label Hi Records.
+I Can’t Stand The Rain is a single from Ann Peebles, the queen of Memphis soul label Hi Records.

-Since the original release many artists have covered the song, including Tina Turner.
+Since the original release, many artists have covered the song, including Tina Turner.

-The Intro is just a riff over an A7 chord.
-As the Verse start a standard A to A6 part is used and then repeated over the D, like this:
+As the verse starts a standard A to A6 part is used and then repeated over the D, like this:

 | A6 | A6 | D6 | A6 |